NRGGIT/myrims/myRIMS/docs/cloud-deployment-guide.md

    - The directory structure is correct (the `database` directory contains both `scripts` and `init` subdirectories)
    - The `db.dockerfile` is correctly configured to copy and run the scripts
    - The paths in the COPY commands match the actual directory structure
+4. **"su: unrecognized option: j" error**: This error occurs in the PostgreSQL container when it tries to execute initialization scripts.
+We've addressed this by:
+   - Adding `ENV POSTGRES_INITDB_ARGS="--no-su-prefix"` to the db.dockerfile
+   - Using non-root users in the Metabase and Airbyte Dockerfiles
+   - If you still encounter this error, you may need to modify the PostgreSQL entrypoint script or use a different PostgreSQL image
-4. **Database connection issues**: Ensure the PostgreSQL service is running and the credentials are correct.
+5. **Database connection issues**: Ensure the PostgreSQL service is running and the credentials are correct.
+In cloud environments, make sure to set the correct database host address in the `.env` file.
-5. **Metabase not connecting to the database**: Ensure the PostgreSQL service is running and the credentials in the Metabase configuration are correct.
+6. **Metabase not connecting to the database**: Ensure the PostgreSQL service is running and the credentials in the Metabase configuration are correct.
+In cloud environments, set the `DB_HOST` environment variable to the correct address (e.g., `svc-postgres.app-4fe8f1a1.svc.cluster.local`).
-6. **Airbyte not connecting to the database**: Ensure the PostgreSQL service is running and the credentials in the Airbyte configuration are correct.
+7. **Airbyte not connecting to the database**: Ensure the PostgreSQL service is running and the credentials in the Airbyte configuration are correct.
+In cloud environments, set the `AIRBYTE_DB_HOST` environment variable to the correct address.

 ### Logs